Good-First-Issue-FOSS/MAC_BOT_FOSS/README.md

 1. Clone the repository: `git clone https://github.com/20B81A05D1/MAC_BOT.git`
 2. Install the dependencies: `npm install`
-3. Configure the bot by providing your Discord API token in the `.env` file.
+3. Configure the bot by providing your Discord API token in the ./auth/keys.ts file.
-4. Run the bot: `node index.js`
+4. Run the bot: node setup.ts

 Make sure you have Node.js and npm installed on your system before proceeding with the installation.